 Adding a new element to your songwriting or live performances

-So with that in mind we’re going to look at 6 great samplers perfect for guitarists and musicians that are easy to use and extremely useful.
+So, with that in mind, we’re going to look at some great samplers perfect for guitarists and musicians that are easy to use and extremely useful.

 For those who want to manipulate sounds and trigger samples in the live arena, the Korg Volca Sample Digital Sample Sequencer is a great choice for the more electronically influenced singer songwriters out there.
 This small but extremely powerful 16-key step sequencer would be perfect for those who want to manipulate sounds which they can import directly into the unit via MIDI and adjust the likes of playback length; frequency; pitch attack and decay times; amp attack and decay; and pan.
 You can even skip steps and create irregular rhythm patterns, drag beats or simply use it to maintain tempos with added samples.